damballa/parkour/doc/motivation.md

 The [Cascading][cascading] framework pre-dates FlumeJava, but uses a very similar model.

-These libraries all present the same basic interface: A handful of distributed collection types expose a small set of manipulation methods which lazily accumulate a graph of applied computations.
-An execution planner then optimizes and distributes computation of the graph in terms of concrete MapReduce tasks.
+These libraries all present the same basic interface: a handful of distributed collection types expose a small set of manipulation methods which lazily accumulate a graph of applied computations.
+An execution planner then optimizes and distributes computation of the resulting graph in terms of concrete MapReduce tasks.

 Although a credible attempt, Crackle demonstrates the difficulties in translating this approach to idiomatic Clojure.
 The most fundamental is that